Brazil deluge kills 36; search continues for dozens missing

 Precipitation in Sao Sebastiao had surpassed 600 millimeters (23.6 inches) during a 24-hour period over the weekend, among the largest such downpours ever in such a short period in Brazil.

-Brazil’s President Luiz Inácio Lula da Silva said he would visit the region later Monday.
-He was due to meet with Gov. de Freitas at Sao Sebastiao’s theatre, where search operations were being coordinated.
+Brazil’s President Luiz Inácio Lula da Silva visited the region on Monday.
+He observed the damage in Sao Sebastiao from a helicopter and met with Gov. de Freitas at Sao Sebastiao’s theatre, where search operations were being coordinated.

 De Freitas declared a state of emergency for the hardest-hit cities, including Sao Sebastiao, Ubatuba, Ilhabela and Bertioga, which enables expedited allocation of funds for relief.
+He said 7 million reais ($1.35 million) already had been released.

 The heavy rain affected water, electricity and phone services, according to a statement from the state government, which posted on Twitter a video showing 30,000 liters of water being transported to Sao Sebastiao.
 Hygiene kits, blankets, sleeping bags, mattresses and medical supplies have also been sent.